vanjac/three/README.md

 # three

-When three is finished, it will be a 3d game engine with a map editor, written in Python and with Python scripting.
-But right now it is nowhere near finished.
+Three is a 3d game engine with a map editor, written in Python and with Python scripting.
+It still has a lot of bugs and missing features - see the [issues](https://github.com/vanjac/three/issues) page.

 See the [wiki](https://github.com/vanjac/three/wiki) for installation instructions and documentation.